2013301020135/computationalphysics_N2013301020135/Chapter-4/Exercise-11/Homework 11.md

 ---

 ## *Introduction*
  - There are many different situations in the study of planetary motion.
 Now consider a hypothetical, ideal celestial system consisting of two planets.
-Both experience only the gravitation produced by the other one.A few of the properties are investigated here.
+Both experience only the gravitation produced by the other one.
+A few of the properties are investigated here.
  - The motion of celestial objects has always aroused great curiosity in fields like astronomy and astrophysics.
 It is worth while to study a two body system, which could be solved both analytically and numerically.

 ---